Preterm birth: Human breast milk and formula

 The American Academy of Pediatrics recommended feeding preterm infants human milk, finding "significant short- and long-term beneficial effects," including lower rates of necrotizing enterocolitis (NEC).
 In the absence of evidence from randomised controlled trials about the effects of feeding preterm infants with formula compared with mother's own breast milk, data collected from other types of studies suggest that mother's own breast milk is likely to have advantages over formula in terms of the baby's growth and development.
-Milk from human donors also reduces the risk of NEC by half in very low birth rate infants and very preterm infants.
+Milk from human donors also reduces the risk of NEC by half in very low birth weight infants and very preterm infants.

 Breast milk or formula alone may not be sufficient to meet the nutritional needs of some preterm infants.
-Fortification of breast milk or formula by adding extra nutrients is an approach often taken for feeding preterm infants, with the goal of meeting the high nutritional demand.
-High quality randomized controlled trials are needed in this field to determine the effectiveness of fortification.
+Fortification of breast milk or formula by adding extra nutrients is an approach often taken for feeding preterm infants to meet the high nutritional demand.
+High-quality randomized controlled trials are needed in this field to determine the effectiveness of fortification.
 It is unclear if fortification of breast milk improves outcomes in preterm babies, though it may speed growth.
-Supplementing human milk with extra protein may increase short-term growth but the longer-term effects on body composition, growth and brain development are uncertain.
+Supplementing human milk with extra protein may increase short-term growth, but the longer-term effects on body composition, growth and brain development are uncertain.
 Higher protein formula (between 3 and 4 grams of protein per kilo of body weight) may be more effective than low protein formula (less than 3 grams per kilo per day) for weight gain in formula-fed low-birth-weight infants.
 There is insufficient evidence about the effect on preterm babies' growth of supplementing human milk with carbohydrate, fat, and branched-chain amino acids.
-Conversely, there is some indication that preterm babies who cannot breastfeed may do better if they are fed only with diluted formula compared to full strength formula but the clinical trial evidence remains uncertain.
+Conversely, there is some indication that preterm babies who cannot breastfeed may do better if they are fed only with diluted formula compared to full-strength formula, but the clinical trial evidence remains uncertain.

-Individualizing the nutrients and quantities used to fortify enteral milk feeds in infants born with very low birth weight may lead to better short-term weight gain and growth but the evidence is uncertain for longer term outcomes and for the risk of serious illness and death.
+Individualizing the nutrients and quantities used to fortify enteral milk feeds in infants born with very low birth weight may lead to better short-term weight gain and growth, but the evidence is uncertain for longer-term outcomes and for the risk of serious illness and death.
 This includes targeted fortification (adjusting the level of nutrients in response to the results of a test on the breast milk) and adjustable fortification (adding nutrients based on testing the infant).

 Multi-nutrient fortifier used to fortify human milk and formula has traditionally been derived from bovine milk.
-Fortifier derived from humans is available; however, the evidence from clinical trials is uncertain and it is not clear if there are any differences between human-derived fortifier and bovine-derived fortifier in terms of neonatal weight gain, feeding intolerance, infections, or the risk of death.
+Fortifier derived from humans is available; however, the evidence from clinical trials is uncertain, and it is not clear if there are any differences between human-derived fortifier and bovine-derived fortifier in terms of neonatal weight gain, feeding intolerance, infections, or the risk of death.